aosabook/500lines/spreadsheet/chapter.md

 The `main.js` file defines the `500lines` module and its `Spreadsheet` controller function, as required by the `<body>` element in `index.html`.

-As the bridge between the HTML view and the background worker, it has four purposes:
+As the bridge between the HTML view and the background worker, it has four tasks:

-* Define dimensions and labels of columns and rows.
+* Define the dimensions and labels of columns and rows.
 * Provide event handlers for keyboard navigation and the reset button.
 * When the user changes the spreadsheet, send its new content to the worker.
 * When computed results arrive from the worker, update the view and save the current state.